-A-line wedding dresses refer to a gown that is fitted above and around the hips but flare gently to the hem, giving a streamlined and slimming look.
+A-line wedding dresses refer to a wedding gown that is fitted above and around the hips but flare gently to the hem, giving a streamlined and slimming look.

 - For petite brides, the A-line silhouette gives the illusion of a little bit of extra height and for curvier women, it will draw focus to your waist whilst drawing attention away from your hips.

-2. Mermaid Silhouette (also known as Fishtail)
+2. Mermaid Silhouette

-The flared skirt adds an illusion of additional curves.
+- The flared skirt adds an illusion of additional curves.

-The mermaid looks best on tall brides (e.g., Taylor Swift, Kendall Jenner, Amy Adams, and Sofia Vergara).
+- This silhouette looks best on tall brides (e.g., Taylor Swift, Kendall Jenner, Amy Adams, and Sofia Vergara).

 3. Trumpet Silhouette

-4. Sheath Silhouette (also known as Column)
+4. Sheath Silhouette

-5. Ball Gown Silhouette (also known as Princess)
+5. Ball Gown Silhouette

 The ball gown has a fitted bodice and a wide and full skirt.
 Considered as one of the most classic styles, the wide and full skirt is often achieved using layers of tulle.